AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 ---
-title: Security Requirements For FTP And SFTP servers
+title: Security Requirements For FTP And SFTP Servers
 description: Learn about security requirements for FTP and SFTP servers.
 feature: Data Configuration and Collection
 role: Admin
 ---
 # Security requirements for FTP and SFTP servers

-The information on this page covers security requirements that are needed for any existing FTP and SFTP servers that are used to receive data delivered by Adobe Analytics Data Feeds or Data Warehouse.
+This page covers security requirements for existing FTP and SFTP servers that receive data delivered by Adobe Analytics Data Feeds or Data Warehouse.

 * **Existing FTP servers**: Must be upgraded to use SFTP, as described in the section below, [Upgrade FTP servers to use SFTP](#upgrade-ftp-servers-to-use-sftp).